McGillicuddy's Rant (Classical Guitar) - Programme Notes

-Variations on McGillicuddy’s Rant was composed in sections over a twenty-three year period, and I only heard
+Variations on McGillicuddy’s Rant was composed intermittently over a twenty-three year period, and I got to hear

 a performance of the complete set for the first time around 2003.* The theme was written in 1980,

 around the time I started taking composition lessons.
-Before it had a name, I played it for my guitar teacher,
+Before it had a name, I played it for my guitar teacher (Stephen Wingfield),

-I suppose I could have asked why it should be given this quirky title
+I probably should have asked why it he suggested this quirky title

 (I know no McGillicuddys, and I don't believe he did either, so where did that name come from?
-And what the heck is a musical "rant?"),
+And what is a musical "rant?"),

-but I found it phonetically pleasing, so I used it.
+but I liked the sound of it, so I used it.

 I also arranged the theme for piano, which can be found in “11 Short Piano Pieces.”